Several Orange County departments have expanded the services available to residents. Please check the list below before contacting any department.

-Due to current public health concerns and to help reduce the spread of COVID 19, the Tax Office is currently restricting entrance to our office.
-We are here to assist you with payments, listing forms, and all other requests.
+Due to the pandemic the Tax Office is restricting entrance to our office.
+However, we are here to assist you with all of your requests.

 During normal business hours we are available by phone 919-245-2100, email email@example.com, or the live chat feature on our website https://www.orangecountync.gov/842/Chat.

-We also provide services by appointment.
-Email firstname.lastname@example.org or call 919-245-2100 to request an appointment.
-Tell us the reason for your appointment in your request.
+We can also provide services by appointment.
+Email firstname.lastname@example.org or call 919-245-2100 to request an appointment and explain the reason for your appointment.
 One or two people may attend, and masks covering your mouth and nose must be worn.

-To avoid personal contact, you can mail your payments, listing forms and other forms to Orange County Tax Office, PO Box 8181, Hillsborough, NC 27278-8181.
-You can also place non-cash payments, listing forms, and other forms in the drop box at the tax office entrance, 228 South Churton Street, Hillsborough.
+To avoid personal contact, mail your payments, listing forms and other forms to Orange County Tax Office, PO Box 8181, Hillsborough, NC 27278-8181.
+Or place non-cash payments, listing forms, and other forms in the drop box at the tax office entrance, 228 South Churton Street, Hillsborough.
 Payments can also be made by calling 1-844-435-3981 or online at https://web.co.orange.nc.us/publicwebaccess/.

-The Orange County Board of Commissioners has extended the deadline to submit the 2021 Tax Listing Forms to Feb.
+The Orange County Board of Commissioners has extended the deadline to submit the 2021 Tax Listing Forms* to February.
 28, 2021.
-If you own property in Orange County you will receive a listing form in early January.
-If you do not, contact our office 919-245-2100 or go to https://www.orangecountync.gov/871/Personal-Property for the link to print a listing form.
-This deadline extension only applies to the 2021 Tax Listing Form.
+If you own property in Orange County you were mailed a listing form in early January.
+If you did not receive one, contact our office 919-245-2100 or go to https://www.orangecountync.gov/871/Personal-Property for the link to print a listing form. *NOTE: This deadline extension only applies to the 2021 Tax Listing Form.

 Regular service is being provided for all the fixed routes with the Hillsborough Circulator operating from 8 a.m. to 5 p.m., Orange–Chapel Hill Connector 9:45 a.m. - 3:50 p.m., and Orange–Alamance 10 a.m. - 3 p.m.